 “Do you think they’ll start telling us about sex today?”
 Todd asked.

 “I don’t know.
 Anyway, I won’t be with you because I have to meet with Coach Kavanaugh.”

 “I don’t know.
 I think it might be something to do with the run-in I had with Kiernan Mach this morning.
 Remember that Coach Kavanaugh saw the whole thing and told Mr. Garrison it was Kiernan’s fault?”

-“Yeah, I remember that now Mr. Garrison knows who we are.
-It’s like we have bulls eyes painted on our fronts and on our backs.”
+“Yeah, I remember.
+So now Mr. Garrison knows who we are.
+It’s like we each have a bulls-eye painted on our fronts and on our backs.”

 “I don’t think he’s that way.
 He knows that we’re good guys and that Coach Kavanaugh has our backs.”

 “Yeah, maybe, but I’m not sure.
 If I don’t see you later, call me tonight and let me know what he wanted.
 I want to make sure you’re not in trouble.”

 I went to room G-102, Coach Kavanaugh’s office, and the door was open.
 He sat at his desk writing something, so I knocked on the doorjamb.

 I sat in one of the chairs in front of his desk.

 “Thanks.
 Uh… you wanted to see me about something?”